Next to the overnight oats, I think these Baked Berry Oatmeal Cups are the easiest make-ahead breakfast out there!

 ❄️ Freezer Directions

 Once the oatmeal cups have cooled completely, place them on a baking sheet to place in the freezer for several hours to freeze.
-Remove from freezer and place in a freezer grade ziplock bag.
-To ensure that they won’t get frostbitten, you can also wrap them in foil or a cling wrap and then place in a ziplock bag.
+Remove from freezer and then place them in a freezer grade Ziploc bag.
+To ensure that they won’t get frostbite, you can also wrap them in foil or a cling wrap and then place in a freezer bag.

-To defrost, take them out of the freezer the night before to allow them to start to defrost.
-In the morning, place on a plate and microwave on high for 30 seconds.
-Depending on your individual microwave, you may need a bit more.
+To defrost, take them out of the freezer the night before and place them in the refrigerator to defrost.
+In the morning, place them on a plate and microwave on high for 30 seconds.
+Depending on your microwave, you may need a bit more.
 Test after the 30 seconds to see.

 🍍 Other Tasty Add-ins